-Obtaining a job in a think tank involves a careful mix of postgraduate training, experience, skills and networking.
-Research the area in which you want to work, consider what kind of work you want to undertake and work backwards to plan milestones and your immediate next steps.
+Securing a job in a think tank involves a careful mix of postgraduate training, experience, skills and networking.
+Research the area in which you want to work, consider what kind of work you want to do and work backwards to plan milestones and your immediate next steps.
 You may well also re-define and re-focus along the way.

 - Talk to people (contacts, alumni, colleagues, tutors, supervisors) who are already working in a field within which you might want to specialise, or who may know people who are in that field.
 If you are planning a thesis, already writing one, or undertaking research, think about how this may relate to your future aspirations.